About RDA Great Southern

 Regional Development Australia (RDA) is an Australian Government initiative that brings together all levels of government to enhance the development of Australia’s regions.
 A national network of RDA committees has been established to achieve this objective.

 Regional Development Australia (RDA) is a national network of 52 committees across Australia, including the Indian Ocean Territories and Norfolk Island, made up of local leaders who work with all levels of government, business and community groups to support economic and workforce development, local procurement, strategic regional planning and inform government programs and infrastructure investments.

 Simon joined the RDA in April 2009, when his chief responsibility was to manage the establishment of the new organisation after its transition from the Great Southern Area Consultative Committee.

 Simon brings over 25 years’ experience in corporate, community and government organisations where his skills and experience in business management, product development, community consultation and marketing has served him well.
-His experience includes working with several State and Commonwealth agencies including the NSW Dept of Environment and Conservation, and various roles in the Commonwealth Dept of Human Services in Canberra and the Great Barrier Reef Marine Park Authority in North Queensland.
+His experience includes working with several State and Commonwealth agencies including the NSW Dept of Environment and Conservation, the Commonwealth Dept of Human Services in Canberra and the Great Barrier Reef Marine Park Authority in North Queensland.

 An active member of the Great Southern community, Simon also serves on several boards and committees and enjoys maintaining strong local and regional networks.